Houston Burglary Defense Lawyer

 Providing Experienced Defense Against Burglary Charges

 Given the wide range of fact scenarios that can result in burglary charges, many people face theft charges in Texas each year.
 If you have been charged with burglary or a related offense like burglary of a vehicle or criminal trespass, contact the Houston burglary defense lawyers at The Law Offices of Jed Silverman.
 Our law offices are located in Houston, Richmond, and Alvin, Texas.

 Attorney Jed Silverman is a skilled trial lawyer who has protected the rights of the accused for more than 20 years.
 Consistently recognized in Texas Super Lawyers from 2006 to 2014, Mr. Silverman is a committed and skilled advocate with the resources and determination required to tackle even the most complex kinds of cases.
-Contact our firm today to seek the help of a Houston criminal defense attorney.
+Contact our firm today to seek the help of a Houston burglary attorney.